 Bikers Against Child Abuse. www.bacaworld.org

 This has become my passion.
 It is an association of Men and Women who ride motorcycles and dedicate their time and total being to the children.
 More than the association is the Brotherhood/Sisterhood of all the members and supporters worldwide.
 We do look out for one another at all times.
 Really it has become my extended family.
 We are all referred to by road names and I am called “PAW” Been somewhat difficult in the beginning to respond when someone is calling it out but I’m getting the hang of it.
-We all begin as Supporters and then after a year or so of courses and webinars we can become “PATCHED” as of Dec 2015 we, approved as an organization, sildenafil are still waiting for our charter status which allows those older supporters to become patched.
-Hopefully I will qualify in the new year of 2016.
-As of December we are all working towards building our clubhouse.
+We all begin as Supporters and then after a year or so of courses and webinars we can become “PATCHED” as of Dec 2015 we were approved as a Chapter from International.
+I qualified and was patched in the new year of 2016.

 So you say.
 What is BACA?
 It is and organization to empower children of abuse who have been referred to us by Courts, sale Police and Victim Services.
 We will adopt the child into our BACA organization with a ceremony where we visit their home with a lot of motorcycles, give them a Vest, a Road Name and a Teddy Bear which all of us have filled with love.
 We promise to be there for them if they are threatened or scared.
 We also escort them to the court, sit in the courtroom with them and empower them to not only speak up but “ Not To Be Afraid”.

 Our Mission Statement says everything: